brickoh/AutoRestart/README.md

 # Updates
 Likely not going to update this as it's just a simple restart plugin.
 Unless I see something which can be changed or added this will be the only commit.

-# Jar
-The jar can be found [here] (https://github.com/brickoh/AutoRestart/releases/tag/1.0)